eirikurorri/basic-vimrc/README.md

 basic-vimrc
 ===========

-Quick and dirty vimrc for throwing into virtual machines or servers.
+Quick and dirty vimrc to throw into fresh virtual machines.

 Instructions:
 --------------